 Map of the Glacier Crest trail

 You’ll find the Glacier Crest trail to the west of the Illecillewaet Glacier and south of the Great Glacier Trail.

 You can stay at the Illecillewaet Campground, which is also the trailhead for many hikes in Glacier National Park.
-It is located 3 km west of the summit of Rogers Pass and is the only campground in Glacier National Park that is open in 2021.
+It is located 3 km west of the summit of Rogers Pass.
 It’s available on a first come-first served basis.
-Check back with Glacier National Park for what campgrounds will be open in 2022.
+Check back with Glacier National Park for what campgrounds will be open in 2024.